deckhouse/virtualization/docs/USER_GUIDE.md

     The VM is successfully started and running.
     - Features:
       - When qemu-guest-agent is installed in the guest system, the `AgentReady` condition will be true and `.status.guestOSInfo` will display information about the running guest OS.
-      - The `type: FirmwareUpToDate` condition displays information about the current firmware status of the VM.
+      - The `type: FirmwareUpToDate, status: False` condition informs that the VM firmware needs to be updated.
-      - Condition `type: AwaitingRestartToApplyConfiguration` displays information about the need to manually reboot the VM, as some configuration changes cannot be applied without rebooting the VM.
+      - Condition `type: ConfigurationApplied, status: False` informs that the VM configuration is not applied to the running VM.
-      - The `type: ConfigurationApplied` condition displays information that the configuration is applied to the running VM.
+      - The `type: AwaitingRestartToApplyConfiguration, status: True` condition displays information about the need to manually reboot the VM because some configuration changes cannot be applied without rebooting the VM.
     - Possible problems:
       - An internal failure in the VM or hypervisor.
     - Diagnosis: